think forward

 — Terry Pratchett

-Look closer and you will see that down below are the bottomless depths of meaning.
-Imagine a deep well.
-As you peer into it, you realize it stretching further than the eye can see.
-Each layer you uncover, each bit of understanding, only reveals more layers beneath it.
-Each layer of knowledge is within another, never ending.
-There is no bottom.
+Look closer and you’ll see that below are bottomless depths of meaning.
+Imagine a well.
+You peer in — it stretches further than the eye can see.
+Each layer of understanding reveals more layers beneath.
+Knowledge within knowledge, never ending.
+No bottom.
 “It’s turtles all the way down!”

-Don’t let yourself be trapped in the endless cycle of hierarchies.
-Don’t participate and get out of the one you are in.
+Don’t get trapped in the endless cycle of hierarchies.
+Don’t participate.
+Get out of the one you’re in.